aji-tama/bus/README.md

 # bus
-ETA of specific bus routes at specific bus stop
+show ETA(updated every 15sec) of specific bus routes at specific bus stop by Matplotlib.

+ChiWrap is required.